 Procedures for quality assurance /quality control; and

-Reference to an applicable soil and water sampling standard or procedure such as the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME, 2016), or as recommended by a qualified professional.
+Reference to an applicable soil and water sampling standard or procedure such as the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME, 2016), or as recommended by a Qualified Professional.
 Using a standard sampling protocol is particularly important when characterizing soils to be removed from the facility and used as prescribed in the Environmental Guideline for Contaminated Site Remediation (GNWT, 2003).

 Spill Contingency Plan